 We regularly review and update our website and would welcome feedback from visitors on how it can be improved.

 Dave Sharma, Ambassador

-Introduction of appointment system for passports and notarial services from 4 July 2016
+Appointment system for passports and notarial services

 Please ensure that you put your Australian passport number in the Notes field when booking your appointment.